eapenm/cicd-microservice-py-app/documentation/jenkins_terraform.md

 }
 ```

-We call a shell script to install the below software
+We have invoked a shell script to install the following required tools

 - Jenkins
 - Docker